AdrishikharChowdhury/React-JS-Learning-journey/7th Chapter useForm custom hook/README.md

 ## Backend

-The backend is a simple Express server that provides two API endpoints:
+The backend is a simple Express server that provides the following API endpoints:

 *   `GET /forms`: Fetches all the submitted form data from the `formdata.json` file.
 *   `POST /forms`: Adds a new form submission to the `formdata.json` file.
+*   `DELETE /forms/:id`: Deletes a form submission from the `formdata.json` file based on the provided `id`.

 The server uses the `cors` middleware to handle cross-origin requests.